Specialist nursing for children and young people

 If you feel your child would benefit from specialist nursing, speak to a professional who works closely with them.
-This would generally be a paediatrician or health visitor.
+This would generally be a paediatrician, health visitor or school nurse..

 As well as our work with parents we work with other professionals.
 These include: